 Discussion:

 Application of agricultural fertilizers to the culture ponds significantly improves the quantity and quality of phytoplankton and zooplankton communities.
 The growth of large blooms of phytoplankton is due to the increased availability of nutrients which in turn promote the growth of zooplankton and it generally depends on the type and amount of fertilizer applied.
-Over usage of fertilizers leads to imbalance between pond ecosystem by means of excessive phytoplankton growth may result in oxygen depletion at night, alter other aquatic organisms (Mischke, 2019).
+Over usage of fertilizers leads to an imbalance between pond ecosystem by means of excessive phytoplankton growth may result in oxygen depletion at night, alter other aquatic organisms (Mischke, 2019).

 The application of organic or synthetic fertilizers in aquaculture ponds has been using for centuries to supply essential nutritional ingredients required for rapid growth of plankton.
 As a result, the increased primary productivity following fertilization which in terms results in increased zooplankton abundance (Yakubu et al., 2018).
 Generally, application of fertilizers in the cultured ponds has a positive impact on overall food chain by increasing phytoplankton productivity and thus the total shrimp or fish production.
 However, the increased fertilization also has a negative effect on dissolved oxygen which was inversely proportional to fertilizer concentration, water quality deterioration at different levels of organic fertilizers and also showed negative results by increasing the emergence and development of harmful phytoplankton species or harmful algae (Sharma et al., 1987; Yakubu et al., 2018).
-Additionally Qin et al., (1995a) reported that some kinds of organic manure delivered low nitrogen to phosphorus ratio, which support the growth of non-edible blue-green algae, leading to a diminish in fertilizing competence on the final productivity of fish yield.
+Additionally, Qin et al., (1995a) reported that some kinds of organic manure delivered low nitrogen to phosphorus ratio, which support the growth of non-edible blue-green algae, leading to a diminish in fertilizing competence on the final productivity of fish yield.
 Therefore the usage of organic fertilizers should be tested in order to assurance the advantageous increase in fish yield.
 The present study data showed slightly lowered mean values of nutrients in the control ponds compared to fertilizer treated ponds.
 The study also reported that a significant decrease in gross plankton primary production in control ponds over fertilized ponds.
-The similar results were observed by Kalchev ( 2007).
+The similar results were observed by Kalchav ( 2007).

 The study results showed almost similar data on water quality parameters in both treated and control ponds.
 Although, a significant difference was observed in these parameters due course of experimental period from August to December, the mean pH and DO of water samples remained within acceptable limits (Table 1).
 The other physic-chemical parameters like nitrates, nitrites, ammonia, phosphorus and potassium were analyzed and found the results within the acceptable limits; however, results showed that a little increased in all fertilized ponds than control ponds.
 In addition, plentiful availability of essential nutrients promoted a wide variety of plankton species and their abundance across the fertilizer treated culture ponds.
 The most repeatedly observed phytoplankton species are Neochloris, Chlorella, Crucigenia, Chlamydomonas, Scenedesmus, Cosmarium, Chlorococcum, Coelastrum, Oocystis and Eudorina, zooplankton species like Rotifer, Copepods, Moina, Cyclops, Calanoid, Daphnia and Nauplii, Cyanobacteria including Oscillatorials, Microcystis, Spirulinaceae and Merismopedia.
 And most commonly reported diatoms including Cyclotell, Navicula, Thalassiosirales, Cylindrotheca, Gyrosigma, Pleurosigma, Fragilariophyceae, Cymbella and Pinnularia and euglnoids is euglena.
 A significant difference was observed in terms of diversity and density of species reported in fertilizer applied ponds over control ponds.